 Have you ever found yourself smack dab in the middle of a cliché?
-Say, for example, you roll your eyes for years about that whole “a way to a man’s heart is through his stomach” thing, and then you realize there’s an exact correlation between your sons favorite foods and dinnertime declarations of love.
+Say, for example, you’ve been rolling your eyes for years about that whole “a way to a man’s heart is through his stomach” thing, then you realize there’s an exact correlation between your son’s favorite foods and dinnertime declarations of love.

 Pecan Pie Recipe (Gluten-free, Grain-free, Paleo)

 - 9 inch pie pan